himmAllRight/himmAllRight-source/content/post/rx580-upgrade.md

 ## Conclusion

-So far, I'm loving the rx580.
-It does everything that I need it to and honestly doesn't give me any problems.
+So far, I'm loving it.
+The rx580 does everything that I need it to and honestly doesn't give me any problems.
 Once again, I was able to plug in the card, boot up the computer, open Steam, and start playing my games.
-No additional drivers, no weird configuration, no bloatware, all on Linux.
-I am very happy with the purchase, and it has once again reminded me why I truly do love having a desktop/workstation under my desk, even if it is used as a server *most* of the time.
+No additional drivers, no weird configuration, no bloatware.
+All on Linux.
+I am *very* happy with the purchase, and it has once again reminded me why I truly do love having a desktop/workstation under my desk, even if it is used as a server *most* of the time.